amalmsaleem/vlm-detr-mammo/README.md

 ## FAQ

-**Q:** What is the point of this project? **A:** This was supposed to be my Master's thesis, maybe a good conference paper.
+**Q:** What is the point of this project? **A:** This was supposed to be my Master's thesis, maybe even a decent conference paper.
 It was like my child.
 But alas, like many children, it turned out to be a disappointment.
 But damn, I learned a lot raising it.

 **Q:** Why isn't it published? **A:** I found a paper which was doing something VERY similar (and better).

 **Q:** Why not change/improve the methodology? **A:** We started with breast ultrasounds.
 During the initial experimentation, I tried EVERYTHING on this planet from SAM models to adapters to transformers to LLAVA and reached to this method.
 We soon realised that the ultrasound dataset was too small to train a foundation model.
-So, we moved towards mammograms, by which time I found the other paper.
-Then, we tried to apply  this to chest x-rays.
+So, we pivoted to mammograms, and found the other paper.
+Then we pivoted again to chest x-rays.
 After the initial literature review for x-rays, and preprocessing, I had exactly three weeks to my final dissertation presentation.
 No results, just deadlines.

 **Q:** Why is there no benchmark or ablation study to compare to other works? **A:** Girl.

-**Q:** Why not work on this project after graduation?
-Go for a PhD even? **A:** I would rather drink acid.
+**Q:** Why not work on this after graduation?
+You could go for a PhD to further this project, right? **A:** It’s dead.
+I gave it a proper funeral.
+I’m not resurrecting it just to watch it die again in higher resolution.

 **Q:** What did you learn from this? **A:** EVERYTHING related to VLMs, LLMs, transformers, ViT-based encoders, prompt encoders, text encoders, I was going through codes from Meta to random GitHub repos like a half-feral researcher, desperately trying to stitch together the sacred texts of the multimodal gods.
-I can confidently say I have implemented EVERYTHING that came out in 2024.
-And that this is a VERY fast paced research area, if you don't start with a proper baseline, you will end up wasting a lot of time.
+This was a crash course in state-of-the-art 2024 computer vision and VLM research.
+And that this is a VERY fast-paced field, if you don't start with a solid baseline, you will end up wasting a lot of time.

+**Q:** Was it a waste of time then? **A:** Absolutely not.
+It was the most frustratingly productive failure of my academic life.

+**Q:** What does this say about your research approach? **A:** I go all in until I know exactly what’s broken and what’s worth keeping.
+I don’t waste time sugarcoating failure.
+When it’s time to pivot, I do it clean and fast, not because I quit, but because I’m playing the long game.
+Every setback just sharpens my focus.